 (6) The simplified Chinese character for cloud is 云(雲).
 It is very similar to the simplified Chinese character word for moving 运(運).
 It is very likely that these characters got translated incorrectly and “Cloud hands” stuck as a name and that is a translation error.
 Waving or moving hands is more accurate.

 (7) The hooking of the right foot is introduced in this movement.
-The right foot will make two turns before completing the movement.
-Avoid making too big of a turn for the first turn else the knee will fold in and the peng dang will be gone.
+When performing this slowly, the right foot will make two pivot adjustments before completing the movement.
+I have seen Grandmaster Chen Xiao Xing execute this as drilling into the ground with the right heel while turning.
+If you can’t do that, avoid making too big of an adjustment for the first pivot else the knee will fold in and the peng dang will be gone.

 This is a short section but 70% of the footwork, jumping and kicking, is in this section.